krohit-bkk/de_platform/README.md

 ```bash
 docker-compose --env-file .env.evaluated -f ./docker-compose/docker-compose-visualization.yml up -d superset
 ```
-In our setup, we can also using ***Redis*** as caching layer for Superset.
-You can choose to add the same by just commenting the active commands in `init-superset.sh` and uncommenting the commented block.
+**Optional Redis Setup**: Superset can use Redis for enhanced caching:
+1. Edit `init-superset.sh`
+2. Swap the commented/uncommented sections for Redis
+3. The setup will automatically apply when services restart

 Once the Superset service is up, you can explore the tool and build cool visualization by sourcing data from Trino.
-I am sharing below screenshot from sample dashboard I built on table - `airline.passenger_flights`.
+I am sharing below a screenshot from a sample dashboard that I built on table - `airline.passenger_flights`.
 The data for this table is put in it's designated location when service `minio-client` runs and the create table DDL runs when when HMS service sets up.

 ![Sample dashboard from Superset](.img/image4.png)

+This experiment covers end to end setup of our data platform, where we have MinIO service for storage, Spark as main processing engine, Hive Metastore for metadata management, Trino for data access and Superset as BI/Visualization layer.

+This setup can be further extended by adding a scheduler like Apache AirFlow to further automate (and simulate) scheduled data processing that reflects end to end in our Superset dashboard.

 ## 🛠️ Maintenance Commands
 The `setup.sh` script includes preconfigured helper functions for easier platform management: